gatewayapps/drift/Readme.md

 $ npm install --save tedious # Microsoft SQL Server
 $ npm install --save pg pg-hstore # Postgres
 ```

+### Typescript
+Type definitions for typescript are included with the package so not addition @types install is required.

 ## Documentation